Last updated October 2020. FSB Insurance Service updates this blog regularly.

-In the event of a no-deal Brexit, British drivers will be required to carry an EU ‘Green Card’.
-Although an agreement between the UK and EU authorities was formed to waive the need for a Green Card post-Brexit, this was never passed into law.
+British drivers may be required to carry an EU ‘Green Card’.
+Although an agreement between the UK and EU authorities was formed to waive the need for a Green Card post-Brexit, this currently has not passed into law.

-You should not require a green card when hiring a car or using EU-based insurance, but your UK insurance policy will not cover you for your driving within the EU and you will need to contact your insurer around a month before travelling in order to drive your vehicle abroad.
+You should not require a green card when hiring a car, but your UK insurance policy will not cover you for your driving within the EU and you will need to contact your insurer around a month before travelling in order to drive your vehicle abroad.
 The cards themselves will be free, but you may incur admin charges to acquire one.
+You will need a physical document rather than an email or e-document.

-If the UK faces a no-deal Brexit, and you will be travelling in the EU, your EHIC will no longer be valid or cover you for healthcare in the EU and EEA, so it is advisable that you take out a travel insurance policy to cover you if you need medical care whilst abroad.
+Whilst travelling after Brexit, your EHIC will no longer be valid or cover you for healthcare in the EU and EEA, so it is advisable that you take out a travel insurance policy to cover for medical care whilst abroad.

 At present, the UK government is legislating that the 16 million insurance policies held by UK households and businesses with EU insurers will continue to be serviced by those insurers post-Brexit, so even if your policy is held with an EU insurer you should still be alright, though this legislation hasn’t yet been fully agreed.